zeyd-ilb/DBL-Data-Challange/README.md

   - `airlines-1558527599826.json`: Example dataset for analysis.

 ## Usage of Sentiment Scores

--First adjust the database variables, airline id's and the time frame that you in `cumulative_scores_per_reply.py` -
+-First adjust the database variables, airline id's, output file name and the time frame that you want your graph to include in the `cumulative_scores_per_reply.py` script.
+Then run the script and get the output text file.
+-In `txt fix.py`, adjust the input and output file names (as you wish) and the desired lenght of the conversation chains.
+The input must be the ouput file of the `cumulative_scores.py` script.
+-In `txt to csv.py`, adjust the input file name.
+The input must be the ouput file of `txt fix.py` -Then you can upload the csv file to excel or google sheets, and create the charts that you wish.

 ## Installation

 To use the scripts in this repository, you need to have Python installed.
 Clone the repository and install the required dependencies.